How smart is your AI model, really?

 Each model's estimated EQ plotted on a standard normal IQ distribution

-How AI EQ estimates emotional intelligence
+How AI IQ estimates emotional intelligence

-IQ vs Response Time
+IQ vs EQ

 IQ Methodology